Betterment, claims, Home Insurance, Insurance Claims, Insurance Claims Handling, insurance policy, Loss Assessor

 Insurance policies are full of terms and conditions that policyholders pay little attention to; one such term is betterment.
 It is likely you've never heard of the term nor understood what it means, unless you've come across it during the process of a claim.
 Betterment is a way for Insurers to limit the amount they pay out and ensure policyholders do not profit from their Insurance Claim.

 In this blog we will cover everything you need to know about betterment and its role in Insurance Claims, and answer the following questions:

-Your Insurer is not obliged to cover the cost of betterment.
+In the UK, your Insurer is not obliged to cover the cost of betterment.
 Whilst your Insurer is liable to pay for the cost of replacing and repairing parts of your property, any gap the value of original items and the value of replacement items, must be covered by you, the policyholder.
 This is to prevent any policyholder from profiting from an Insurance Claim.
-Unfortunately, it can also be used too quickly by Insurers to dispute a Claim and refuse a fair pay out.
+Unfortunately, it can also be used too quickly by Insurers to dispute a claim and refuse a fair pay out.

 To fully understand how betterment applies to you, it's a good idea to read the small print of your policy terms and conditions.
 Within your policy documents you will find what your Insurer specifies regarding betterment.
 This will be an outline of their definition for betterment and any maximum liabilities they are willing to cover.